-- Limit on the number of access pairs passed in acl_struc - Limit on the maximum size of a physical ACL on the disk
+- Limit on the number of access pairs passed in acl\struc - o Limit on the maximum size of a physical ACL on the disk

 The first limit is the maximum number of access pairs accepted by PRIMOS AC\$ subroutines.
-This limit, named max_acl_entries, is currently 32.
-If your program attempts to pass more than 32 access pairs to a subroutine such as AC\$SET and AC\$CHG, the subroutine returns the error code e\$bpar (Bad parameter) to your program.
-(The AC\$LST subroutine places no limit on the max_pairs argument, because it never returns more than 32 access pairs.)
+This limit, named max\acl\entries, is currently 32.
+If your program attempts to pass more than 32 access pairs to a subroutine such as AC\$SET and AC\$CHG, the subroutine returns the error code E\$PBAR (Bad parameter) to your program.
+(The AC\$LST subroutine places no limit on the max\pairs argument, because it never returns more than 32 access pairs.)

 The second limit is more complex.
-The limit on the number of halfwords that a physical representation of an ACL may take up on the disk is a PRIMOS parameter named max_ent_len, which is currently 255.
-An ACL with no access pairs (not counting the \$REST access pair, which is present in every ACL, even when not specified) takes up a minimum number of halfwords; named base_entry_len, this value is currently 11.
+The limit on the number of halfwords that a physical representation of an ACL may take up on the disk is a PRIMOS parameter named max\ent\len, which is currently 255.
+An ACL with no access pairs (not counting the \$REST access pair, which is present in every ACL, even when not specified) takes up a minimum number of halfwords; named base\entry\len, this value is currently 11.
 Finally, each access pair in an ACL (excluding the \$REST access pair) takes up 5 halfwords plus the number of halfwords needed to contain the id portion of the access pair (not counting trailing blanks).

-Therefore, at Rev. 19.4, the second limit can be defined as follows:
+Therefore, the second limit can be defined as follows:

-11 + [for each access pair, (5 + (length(id(n))+1)/2)] <= 255
+11 + [for each access pair (5 + (length(id(n))+1)/2)] <= 255

-If the second limit is exceeded, the AC\$ subroutine called by your program returns the error code \underline{e} (ACL too big) to your program, and does not perform the requested operation.
+If the second limit is exceeded, the AC\$ subroutine called by your program returns the error code E\$ACBG (ACL too big) to your program, and does not perform the requested operation.

-8 File Attributes
+File Attributes